WAC Clearinghouse Writing Guide

 Digital Sources

 All digital sources should include either a publication date, a revision or “last modified” date, or an access date.
 After the date, include a DOI (digital object identifier) or, if the source does not have a DOI, a stable URL.
+Ensure that all DOIs are also in a URL format.
 For a source accessed through a database, include the name of the database and any number assigned to the source.

 1. Online Computer Services